vinokurov/mongoengine-dataclasses/README.md

 # mongoengine-dataclasses
-Convert MongoEngine documents to and from Data Classes The library provides API for syncing MongoEngine document classes and Data Classes.
+The library provides API for syncing MongoEngine document classes and Data Classes.

-This can be useful if you are using Data Class instances in your application and want to isolate MongoEngine classes to the data access layer only.
+This can be useful if you are keeping MongoEngine references isolated in the data access layer and using Data Class instances with a similar structure throughout your application.

 ## Simple Example